-- If you’ll wear same wedding down with long train at your reception: Consider getting a detachable train, so you can remove the train immediately after the church ceremony.
+- If you’ll wear a wedding gown that has a long train from your ceremony venue (church/ worship house/ court, etc.) to your reception venue, consider getting a detachable train, so you can remove the train immediately after the church ceremony.
 You can go to your reception without the train.

 - If you’re going for a non-detachable train: Consider buying a second wedding dress for the reception.

 - If you can’t buy 2 dresses and can’t get a dress with detachable train: Choose a wedding gown with short or moderate length train, or a simple wedding dresses no train – so you can easily move around and dance in your dress.
 Also, so that the train part of your gown does not get dirty from your moving around or dancing.